QuantEcon/lecture-python-intro/sandpit/equalizing_difference.md

 c_0 = \pi \sum_{t=4}^T R^{-t} w_t^c
 $$

-where $\pi \in (0,1) $ is  the probability that the entrepreneur's "project" succeeds.
+where $\pi \in (0,1) $ is  the probability that an entrepreneur's "project" succeeds.

 We set $D =0$.

-What we used to call the college, high school wage gap $\phi$ now becomes the ratio of (successful) entreneurs' earnings to worker's earnings.
+What we used to call the college, high school wage gap $\phi$ now becomes the ratio of a successful entreneur's earnings to a worker's earnings.

 We'll find that as $\pi$ decreases, $\phi$ increases.

 We can have some fun providing some example calculations that tweak various parameters, prominently including $\gamma_h, \gamma_c, R$.

 ```{code-cell} ipython3